Skip to main content

 Custom Endpoint

-By default, the beacon sends events to the LeadVibe SaaS backend.
 For self-hosted deployments, set a custom endpoint:

 <script src="https://your-domain.com/tracker.js"